munumal/munumal/README.md

 -in cmd
 -
 To run, type “Python File.py” where “File” is your file’s name.
-For example, if your Python file is named “usecase” type “Python script.py” instead.
+For example, if your Python file is named “usecase” type “usecase.py” instead.
 Press enter to run the command and open the file.
 -
 <!---
 munumal/munumal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.